testervippro/Oracle-DB-Docker/README.md

 -v C:\Users\ad\Documents\Oracle\oracle-19c\oradata:/opt/oracle/oradata ^
 cuxuanthoai/oracle-19c

-Run until diplay it's mean run success
+The container is successfully running when you see output similar to this

 =================================================================

-Connect to the Oracle Database Once the container is running, you can connect to the Oracle database using SQL*Plus.
+Once the container is running, use SQL*Plus to connect to the Oracle database:

-Run the following command:

-docker exec -it oracle-19c sqlplus sys/123456789@localhost:1521/orcl as sysdba This command connects you to the Oracle database as the SYS user.
+OR Sql developer connnect to sys user and paste to run docker exec -it oracle-19c sqlplus sys/123456789@localhost:1521/orcl as sysdba